jonathanclarke/jonathanclarke.ie/_posts/2020-09-07-how-to-get-the-real-ip-of-the-client-via-ingress-nginx-controller.md

 ---
 layout: post
-title: Sending the clients real IP address via ingress-nginx on GCP
+title: How to get the real ip of the client via ingress nginx controller on GCP
 ---

 I'm writing this down here so that someone else can be spared the agony of solving this one.